 Cute, Stylish Travel Dresses for Summer– Tried, Tested and Reviewed

 It’s hard for me to tell from stock photos what a dress actually looks like on a normal, non-model person– and most importantly, how it will look in “real life” on the streets at home or when I travel.
 So I thought it was important to test and photograph the dresses myself, in situations where I would ordinarily wear them.
-Unfortunately, I do not have an Instagram husband, so I shot all these photos myself (for more on how I got these selfie shots, check out my comprehensive how-to-selfie post).
-Bonus, because it took awhile to get this post out, many of these travel dresses are now on sale.
+I shot all these photos myself (for more on how I got these selfie shots, check out my comprehensive how-to-selfie post).

 Note: if you aren’t sold on the color I featured, keep in mind that ALL of the dresses are available in multiple colors and/or patterns.